Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Some people may have little to no symptoms at all.

-Others may experience severe physical, emotional and psychological symptoms that are reversed or eliminated once the thyroid has returned to normal functioning.
+Others may experience severe physical, emotional, and psychological symptoms that are reversed or eliminated once the thyroid has returned to normal functioning.

 Hyperthyroidism: caused when the thyroid produces more thyroid hormone than the body needs; can speed up the body's metabolism; those with Hyperthyroidism – or Graves Disease – may constantly feel “revved up” and typically suffer from anxiety, nervousness, irritability, insomnia, weight loss and restlessness; an overactive thyroid is more commonly associated with anxiety and panic attacks than an underactive thyroid

-Hypothyroidism: caused when the thyroid is unable to produce enough thyroid hormone; can drastically slow the body's metabolism; those with Hypothyroidism – or Hashimoto's Disease – can feel slow or sluggish and can suffer from depression, weight gain, fatigue and muscle weakness.
+Hypothyroidism: caused when the thyroid is unable to produce enough thyroid hormone; can drastically slow the body's metabolism; those with Hypothyroidism – or Hashimoto's Disease – can feel slow or sluggish and can suffer from depression, weight gain, fatigue, and muscle weakness.

 However, anxiety – especially moderate to severe anxiety and panic attacks – is much more commonly found in Hyperthyroidism.